 Not just for toddlers!
 Cereal was among my kids' first finger foods, but to this day I'll still find them wandering the house, munching on a box of dry cereal, so why not portion it out as a travel snack?
 One of our favorites is Cascadian Farm Organic Honey Nut O's.

 DIY Prepackaged Snacks

 Prepackaged crackers and such are certainly convenient, but you'll pay a premium for that convenience.
 I prefer to purchase full size boxes of my kids' favorite graham and cheesy crackers, and then I spend a few minutes portioning them out into snack size Ziploc bags.
+We do the same with our favorite fruit and nut combinations.
 You still get all of the convenience at a much lower price!

 In addition to our healthy road trip snacks and bottled water, I also like to make sure we have a roll of paper towels, a package of baby wipes, and several empty plastic grocery bags on hand for cleaning up unforeseen messes and disposing of trash.
 Mandi has a great easy tutorial on rolling up plastic grocery bags for easy storage, and I keep several of these on hand in a sandwich-size Ziploc bag in our glove compartments at all times.